vppillai/h3Docs/apps/firmware_update/readme.md

 1. TOC
 {:toc}

-# Introdcution
+# 1. Introdcution

 ATWINC1500/ATWINC3400 features an on-chip microcontroller and integrated SPI Flash memory for system firmware.
 The serial flash memory also stores the root certificate required for TLS/SSL connection and the gain table values used by transceiver.
 This document explains in detail downloading procedure of firmware, certificate and gain values into WINC serial flash through different supported interfaces like UART/I2C.
 This document also covers some useful troubleshooting tips for downloading failures.

-The document guide informtion:
+The document guide information:
 * Firmware update project:
     * User can verify .bat file for required HostMCU in /src folder of "WINCXXXX_FIRMWARE_UPDATE_PROJECT" project.
     * For supported HostMCU user can follow the instruction available in section [Firmware update project](#firmware-update-project)

 * Serial Bridge Application:
     * When user could not find the required HostMCU support batch file in /src folder of "WINCXXXX_FIRMWARE_UPDATE_PROJECT" project.
-    * User can create the serial bridge application for the required HostMCU and add the generated elf into "WINCXXXX_FIRMWARE_UPDATE_PROJECT" project.
+    * User can run the serial bridge application for the required HostMCU and add the generated elf into "WINCXXXX_FIRMWARE_UPDATE_PROJECT" project.
     * User can follow the instruction available in section [Serial Bridge Application](#serial-bridge-application)

 * General Information on Firmware Update
-    * User can refer to this section for understanding how the binary tools can be used for building and programming the firmeare image.
+    * User can refer to this section for understanding how the binary tools can be used for building and programming the firmware image.
     * User can follow the instruction available in section [General Information on Firmware Update](#general-information-on-firmware-update)

 * Download Failure Troubleshooting
-    * When customer face issue while programming / updating the firmware, user can refer this section [Download Failure Troubleshooting](#download-failure-troubleshooting)
+    * When user faces issue while programming / updating the firmware, user can refer this section [Download Failure Troubleshooting](#download-failure-troubleshooting)

-# Firmware update project
+# 2. Firmware update project

 The ATWINC1500 and ATWINC3400 WiFi devices require firmware to be loaded into flash memory.
 The ATWINC1500 and ATWINC3400 devices are preloaded with the firmware, however it would be useful to update the latest firmware to take advantage of fixes and new features.